NoTArZuZ/Dotfiles-Arch/README.md

 4. cd ~/Dotfiles and stow .
 5. Base installation done!

-*Run "configdiff" and "stow ." after git pull*
+*Run "stow ." and then "diffconfig" after git pull*

 ## Extra
 *mostly reminders for myself*